 Do I have to pay for all of the pre-existing bookings that were in place prior to turning on Damage Protection?

-When you turn on Damage Protection, it starts working on bookings from that point forward.
+When you turn on Damage Protection, the program applies to bookings from that point forward.
 You can choose to add it to pre-existing bookings that are still in the future, using the "Batch Update Bookings" button.

 When the property is blocked-off for personal use, or for the owners to stay, do we have to pay for the insurance for that stay?